transloadit/uppy/website/src/docs/server.md

 Drag and Drop, Webcam, basic file manipulation (adding metadata, for example) and uploading via tus resumable uploads or XHR/Multipart are all possible using just the uppy client module.

-However, if you add [uppy-server](https://github.com/transloadit/uppy-server) to the mix, your users will be able to select files from remote sources, such as Instagram, Google Drive and Dropbox, bypassing the client (so a 5 GB video isn’t eating into your mobile data plan), and then uploaded to the final destination.
+However, if you add [uppy-server](https://github.com/transloadit/uppy-server) to the mix, your users will be able to select files from remote sources, such as Instagram, Google Drive and Dropbox, bypassing the client (so a 5 GB video isn’t eating into your users' data plans), and then uploaded to the final destination.
 Files are removed from uppy-server after an upload is complete, or after a reasonable timeout.
 Access tokens also don’t stick around for long, for security.

 Uppy Server handles the server-to-server communication between your server and file storage providers such as Google Drive, Dropbox, Instagram, etc.